datacharmer/dbdeployer/mkreadme/readme_template.md

 # Using dbdeployer source for other projects

 If you need to create sandboxes from other Go apps, see  [dbdeployer-as-library.md](https://github.com/datacharmer/dbdeployer/blob/master/docs/coding/dbdeployer-as-library.md).

+# Exporting dbdeployer structure

+If you want to use dbdeployer from other applications, it may be useful to have the command structure in a format that can be used from several programming languages.
+There is a command for that (since dbdeployer 1.28.0) that produces the commands and options information structure as a JSON structure.

+    {{dbdeployer export -h}}

 # Semantic versioning